DJakarta/cmd-tools/README.md

 ## To do: ##
 _other tools I want to implement_
-- expn: expnav combination between exp and nav
 - tortoisegit shortcuts

 _other to do_
 - give usage examples
+- automatically register paths for tools and dependencies (explorer.exe, etc)